 Sandi is originally from Sydney Nova Scotia and moved to Grande Prairie in January 1995.

-As the Sales Manager at the Four Points by Sheraton in Grande Prairie, Sandi understands the importance of tourism and its impact on the regional economy.
+As the General Manager and a history in the hospitality industry, Sandi understands the importance of tourism and its impact on the regional economy.

 Over the years, colleagues have been known to use Sandi as their Google and phone book, knowing they can rely on her knowledge of how to find just about anything in the area.

-Sandi was previously Sales Manager at the Podollan Inn and Spa.
-She worked in the energy sector for 16 years before transitioning to the hospitality sector
+Sandi was previously Sales Manager at the Four Points By Sheraton.
+She worked in the energy industry for 16 years before transitioning to the hospitality sector

 Sandi has teenaged boys who have played sports in Grande Prairie for several years with the GP Composite High volleyball and football teams.

-She’s a board member for the Grande Prairie Football Association, a position she’s held for four years.
-Sandi is newly appointed to the board of The Northern Anarchy Ladies Football Team.
+She’s a board member for the Grande Prairie Football Association, Grande Prairie Pride Society and also a director on the board of The Northern Anarchy Ladies Football Team.